 Contrary to what one might think, customers with the highest expectations in regards to digital services are Millennials and Generation X users.
 In fact, although digital services provide speed and efficiency for certain activities, they don’t cover more complex demands, quickly leading to customer frustration.

-This has already caused some banks, like Bank of America and Chase, to announce the opening of hundreds of bank branches – counter to a more global trend of bank branch closures.
+This has already caused some banks, like Bank of America and Chase, to announce the opening of hundreds of bank branches – Automatic device for the counting of banknotes or coins. to a more global trend of bank branch closures.

 In the US, 28% of retail customers have access to digital-only services – and they are also the least satisfied.